PhilipGSanova/Harvest-Fest-WebApp-2025/README.md

-# React + Vite
+# React + Vite + Supabase

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A React + Supabase web application for real-time player ranking and stall management, designed for events or competitions.
+This app allows you to create players, manage stalls, add points, and track live scores, all in a responsive and user-friendly interface.

 Currently, two official plugins are available: